 Email altered the sales prospecting game forever.
 The discretionary time business people could spare for clever or persistent salespeople is now more than burned up each day slogging through email.
 Makes sense.

 I often work closely with client sales teams.
 We recently took on a new project and I was asked to “give a short talk, to bring the sales guys up to speed with online lead generation.”
 The owner informed me I was penciled in for twenty minutes.
-I gasped… everything they needed to know about blogging, social media, the sales funnel and lead nurturing in twenty minutes?
+I gasped... everything they needed to know about blogging, social media, building and managing their sales funnel, and lead nurturing in twenty minutes?
 Yikes!
 That should only get me 6 or 7 slides into my PowerPoint.